Ocular Toxicity Test Method Evaluations

 In Vitro Testing Strategy for Ocular Hazard Classification and Labeling of Antimicrobial Cleaning Products

 In 2008, NICEATM received a U.S. Environmental Protection Agency (EPA)-sponsored submission for an in vitro testing strategy to assess the eye irritation potential of antimicrobial cleaning products.
-This proposed testing strategy used the BCOP, CM, and EpiOcular test methods to determine the EPA hazard category and labeling requirements for this class of products.
+This proposed testing strategy used three in vitro test methods to determine the EPA hazard category and labeling requirements for this class of products.
 ICCVAM evaluated the proposed strategy and recommended further studies to characterize its usefulness and limitations.
 As part of this evaluation, ICCVAM recommended that the low volume eye test, a test method used to generate data supporting the proposed testing strategy validity, should not be used for future regulatory testing.

 NICEATM and ICCVAM worked with international partners to organize two 2005 scientific symposia on eye safety testing.